SopeDapo/fspay/README.md

 This repository contains the public documentation, examples, and integration guides for the FSPay fintech platform.

-> **⚠️ Important Notice**: This is the **public documentation repository**.
-The main application source code is in a [private repository](https://github.com/SopeDapo/FSPay_All-in-One) to protect sensitive business logic and user data.

 ## 📚 What's Available Here

 ✅ **API Documentation** - Complete endpoint reference with examples